TakiraB/Deadwood/README.md

 ## Setup

 1. Download or clone the repository containing the Java files.
 2. Ensure you have the necessary XML files (`board.xml` and `cards.xml`) in the project directory.
-They should be located in a folder called "xml" in the same directory as the project files.
+They should be located in a folder called `xml` in the same directory as the project files.

 ## How to Compile and Play